AnkitJishan/metro-system-database-project/README.md

 Everyone has authority to analyse, evaluate, and collaborate on this project.
 We will welcome all enthusiasts.
 This project is licensed under Creative Commons ShareAlike Non-distribution 3.0 International licence 2018.
 From software engineering practice we know Software prototype maintainance never ends as no software built is perfect, so the modifications to the first version/release of this project is completely moved to github.
 Althrough we are saying output as a software, it might not be a fully functional SOFTWARE.
 We can say it as a working prototype of software which can further be enhanced in form of a software.

 It was very memorable to work on such a project with such a team and such a mentor.
 No work is perfect, remember to write your views to us!
 Healthy critism, suggestions, feedback, and even your opinions are always welcome to enhance this project either at github.
+It will be good if it includes its internal responsive filter search, thats why it is in To-do list.

 ## Contributions
 We are willing to accept contributions from open source developers.
 What you have to do is simply fork this repository, made changes to it, and leave a pull request.
 Anybody can contribute to this repository following industry ethics.